novotimo/tlsproxy/doc/ARCHITECTURE.md

 ### Performance

 There are a few considerations for speed.
-One is that the session cache for resumption should by all means shared through all processes, but in the interest of time I may need to skip this.
-If I can work fast enough, this can be done, but otherwise I will have to do with either no session cacheing or per-process caches, which will both be slow, so I may as well disable cacheing if I'm not going to implement it in shared memory.
+First, this software is optimized for memory footprint.
+It's predicted that the main performance bottleneck will be OpenSSL cryptography calculations, and there's not much we can do to change this.
+The main goal would be to reduce overhead so that we're as close to OpenSSL speed as possible.
+Where possible we do this, though we can't use a copy-free architecture since we can't exactly encrypt in-place.

 ### Configuration